PagerDuty/operational-review-docs/docs/reviews/service.md

 1. Distribute Service Review metric reports to all attendees ahead of time (this provides an opportunity to pre-read and collect any supplemental information that may be helpful)
 1. Review top-line, summary metrics that cover the entire division or department
 1. Review business service–level metrics to understand customer impact
-     * Use the same metrics as the top-level, but scoped to business services
+     * Use the same metrics as the top level, but scoped to business services
 1. Review metrics and incident trends for technical services that had the greatest impact on underperforming business service metrics
 1. Walk through all of the top major incidents for technical services that had the most business service impact
      * Focus on contributing factors, duration, the postmortem, and status of follow-up items